ClickHouse/dbt-clickhouse/README.md

 If a model has been created without a `cluster` setting, dbt-clickhouse will detect the situation and run all DDL/DML without `on cluster` clause for this model.

+## A Note on Model Settings

+ClickHouse has several types/levels of "settings".
+In the model configuration above, two types of these are configurable.  `settings` means the `SETTINGS` clause used in `CREATE TABLE/VIEW` types of DDL statements, so this is generally settings that are specific to the specific ClickHouse table engine.
+The new
+`query_settings` is use to add a `SETTINGS` clause to the `INSERT` and `DELETE` queries used for model materialization (including incremental materializations).
+There are hundreds of ClickHouse settings, and it's not always clear which is a "table" setting and which is a "user" setting (although the latter are generally available in the `system.settings` table.)
+In general the defaults are recommended, and any use of these properties should be carefully researched and tested.

 ## Known Limitations